Grand Duke Alexei Alexandrovich of Russia

 In 1883 he was appointed general-admiral.
 He had a significant contribution in the equipment of the Russian navy with new ships and in modernizing the naval ports.
-However, after the Russian defeat in the Battle of Tsushima in 1905, and viewed as an incompetent and corrupt dilettante, he was relieved of his command.
+However, after the Russian defeat in the Battle of Tsushima in 1905, he was relieved of his command.
+He was viewed at the time as an incompetent and corrupt dilettante.
 He died in Paris in 1908.

 Early life

-The Grand Duke Alexei Alexandrovich Romanov of Russia was born in Saint Petersburg on 14 January 1850 (4 January O.S.).
+The Grand Duke Alexei Alexandrovich of Russia was born in Saint Petersburg on 14 January 1850 (4 January O.S.).
 He was the son of emperor Alexander II and empress Maria Alexandrovna.
 He was a younger brother of Grand Duchess Alexandra Alexandrovna, Tsarevich Nikolay Alexandrovich, Alexander III of Russia, Grand Duke Vladmir Alexandrovich.
 He was an older brother of Duchess Maria of Saxe-Coburg and Gotha, Grand Duke Sergei Alexandrovich and Grand Duke Paul Alexandrovich.

 Alexei was chosen for a naval career since his childhood.
 At the age of 7 he received the rank of midshipman.
 The next year Konstantin Nikolayevich Posyet was appointed as his tutor.
 While the winters were dedicated to theoretical studies, during the summers he trained on Russian warships of the Baltic fleet stationed in Saint Petersburg harbour.
 Training exposed him to various sailing ships: